cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 Browser-based editors such as Juno and VS Code support many OpenType features in their editor windows, but not in the terminal/console windows.
 They provide a settings area where you can type CSS or JSON selectors to control the appearance of features, and you’ll have to know the feature codes.
 Some features are opt in, others are opt out; this too can vary from application to application.

 Terminal/console applications also vary a lot; on MacOS the **Terminal** and **iTerm** applications try to offer controls for OpenType features, with varying degrees of success.
-On Linux, some terminal applications such as [Kitty](https://sw.kovidgoyal.net/kitty/#font-control) offer quite good support, but others such as [Alacritty](https://github.com/alacritty/alacritty) offer little or none, as yet. [^terminal]
+On Linux, some terminal applications such as [Konsole](https://konsole.kde.org) and [Kitty](https://sw.kovidgoyal.net/kitty/#font-control) offer quite good support, but others such as [Alacritty](https://github.com/alacritty/alacritty) offer little or none, as yet. [^terminal]

 If the application allows, you should be able to switch the ``calt`` contextual ligatures off, particularly since quite a few people won’t like any of them in their code.
 For the following listing, I switch the **calt** set off using CSS (see [here](#how_do_i_control_features_in_css_in_atomjuno_or_vs_code)), and then enable some of the alternative stylistic sets: compare characters such as the **0**, **g**, **a**, **j**, and **@** with the previous listing: